Look no further

-We always recommend you take up the offer of verbal feedback for psychometric tests, as this can be useful for your personal and professional development.
-Make sure the feedback you are given is from a person qualified to interpret the test results.
+We always recommend you take up the offer of verbal feedback for psychometric assessments, as this can be useful for your personal and professional development.
+Make sure the feedback you are given is from a person qualified to interpret the assessment results.
 Ask us if you’re not sure about anything.

 Working as a Contractor

 As a self-employed contractor you’re responsible for paying your tax and ACC levies, and ensuring you are GST registered if necessary.